taosdata/eii-tdengine-connector/TDengineEIIDemo.md

 bo@vm1:~/eiiwork/IEdgeInsights/tools/mqtt/publisher$ docker-compose build
 ```

-**Note:** MQTT Publisher is a standalone component and not is not governed by `build/docker-compose.yml`.
+**Note:** MQTT Publisher is a standalone component and is not governed by `build/docker-compose.yml`.
 So it can build separately, and all changes take effect immediately after rebuilding.

 #### 3.1.2 How to check